carmine560/submit-urls/README.md

 ### Common Options ###

-The option `-n` is *dry run*; the script retrieves the sitemap and shows newer entries than the last submission but does not submit them.
+  * `-n`: *dry run*; the script retrieves the sitemap and shows newer entries than the last submission but does not submit them.
-The option `-s` is *silent*; the script does not show any output except for an error message from curl.
+  * `-s`: *silent*; the script does not show any output except for an error message from curl.

 ## Known Issue ##